isovic/notes/README.md

-### notes
-Log of useful commands, tips and tricks.

 ## System
 Measure memory and time of a process.
 Call the binary and corresponding arbuments instead of <command> at the end.
 Results will be written in ```measure.memtime```.